RubenEschauzier/phd-symposium-2024-eswc/content/abstract.md

 <!-- Perspectives -->

 <!-- Context      -->
-Current querying approaches lack the capability to accommodate the scale of decentralization envisioned for the presently centralized web.
-This decentralization would create numerous small data sources instead of a concentration of a few large ones.
+The scale of decentralization envisioned for the presently centralized web requires querying approaches that can query numerous small data sources instead of a few large ones.
-Link Traversal-based Query Processing (LTQP) is a promising candidate for querying these highly decentralized environments.
-LTQP is an integrated querying approach that enables the query engine to execute queries with zero knowledge of the queried data and discover data sources on the fly.
+Link Traversal-based Query Processing (LTQP) is a promising candidate for querying these highly decentralized environments that executes queries with zero knowledge of the queried data and discovers data sources on the fly.
 <!-- Need         -->
 However, as the engine does not know in advance what data will be queried, creating an optimized query plan before executing the query is challenging.
 Presently, LTQP is employed for client-side querying, where one engine instance services a single client.